signalfx/tracing-examples/aws-lambda/jaeger-ruby/README.md

 This zip file can then be uploaded to the AWS Console.

-The handler should be registered as `prime_sum.handle_request`.
+The handler should be registered as `prime_sum.SignalFx::Lambda::Tracing.wrapped_handler`.
 Environment variables `SIGNALFX_ACCESS_TOKEN`, `SIGNALFX_INGEST_URL`, and `SIGNALFX_SERVICE_NAME` must also be set in the console.